the-teachingRSE-project/competencies/summarised_competencies.md

 -->

 #### \${DOMAIN}-RSE
-Some RSEs may be particularly specialized into the intricacies of a research domain, (e.g. medical, humanities, physics).
+Some RSEs may be particularly specialised in the intricacies of a research domain, (e.g. medical, humanities, physics).

 #### Data-focused RSE